 If Shopify doesn’t have the feature you want, you can always build it using a custom app.
 Building a custom app is usually fairly straightforward for a developer who is familiar the Shopify API, but it really depends on what your’re trying to achieve.
 Naturally, advanced functionality will be more difficult to build than something more straightforward.
 Shopify apps can be built using a wide variety of programming languages and frameworks, so there is no one set way of developing a Shopify app.

 It’s usually quicker and more affordable to start with an existing theme and just make the design modifications you’d like to it.
 However, it really depends on your design – if you design something very unique, then you might be better off developing a custom theme from scratch.
 If you decide to modify an existing Shopify theme, be prepared to make some concessions as the code can be inflexible in some areas or is just generally difficult to work with at times.
+A good developer will have a good base theme that they build on top of, giving you the best of both worlds – faster development time but also the ability to customize whatever you need.

 Need help with your Shopify store?
 We’re here to help!Schedule a call